WTMike24/Scripts/bash/README.md

 ##### watchLog.sh

 Created to monitor the apache logs while working on a school project (watches /var/log/apache2/\*.log and has colors chosen for error.log, access.log, and other_vhosts_access.log)

+##### song-dowmload-thing

+A quick script I threw together because the site that had the songs I wanted to download wouldn't allow you to download them all at once for 80+ songs without a fee even though you could download them individually for free.
+(Couldn't find any source that gave the creators of the music any money so this is what I did instead).
+I edited out the real site name and HTML contents as this was probably against their ToS